Project Costs & Incentives

 System Costs - System costs vary and depend on a variety of factors: system size, components, and project specific attributes.
 System incentives also affect the final cost of the system.
 It is important to factor in the cost of capital used to finance a project.
 In simplest terms, prices are discussed in terms of dollars per watt of system size.
 Please contact us to get an estimate.

-The Federal Government passed the Energy Improvement and Extension Act of 2008.
-The highlights of the bill are below.
+The Federal Government postponed the step down of the Energy Improvement and Extension Act of 2008.

 Focus on Energy Cash Rewards -